-STEP FIVE -- SQUARING THE SAW BLADE TO THE TABLE TOP
+STEP FIVE - SQUARING THE SAW BLADE TO THE TABLE TOP

-- 1. Place the edge of a framing square on the table top and against the saw blade as shown in figure 16. - 2.
+- 1. Install the fence, rear table, table spacer and the two table clamps.
+Tighten the clamps firmly.
+(See figure 21.) - Place the edge of a framing square on the table top and against the saw blade as shown in figure 21. - 3.
 When the saw blade is square to the table top, no light will be visible between the square and face of saw blade.
 Do not allow the square to rest against a tooth of the saw.
 If light is visible between the square and face of saw blade (with square leg held firm against the table top), perform the following adjustments. - a.
+Using a 1/4-inch hex "L" wrench, loosen just slightly the four socket-head screws (figure 21.)

+NOTE: It will be necessary to loosen the bevel lock knob (figure 21) several turns in order to provide room for inserting the hex "L" wrench into heads of socket-head screws.

-Using a 1/4-inch hex "L" wrench, loosen just slightly the four socket-head screws (2, figure 16). - b.
-Tilt the motor until the saw blade is square with the table top as shown in figure 16.
+- b.
+Tilt the motor until the saw blade is square with the table top as shown in figure 21.
 Then, while holding the square firmly against the saw blade and table top, apply pressure against lower part of saw blade with the thumb until approximately 1/32-inch clearance exists between the square and lower edge of saw blade.
-This is to compensate for the possible slight shifting of the motor while screws (2) are being tightened. - c.
-Tighten the socket head screws (2, figure 16).
-NOTE: It may be necessary to perform more than one trial operation before the saw blade remains perfectly square with table top after tightening screws. - d.
+This is to compensate for the possible slight shifting of the motor while the socket-head screws are being tightened. - Tighten the socket-head screws (figure 21) and bevel lock knob.

+NOTE: It may be necessary to perform more than one trial operation before the saw blade remains perfectly square with table top after tightening the socket-head screws.

+- d.
 Recheck for blade squareness with table top. - e.
-The indicator (3, figure 16) should read 0° on the bevel index scale.
+The indicator (figure 21) should read 0° on the bevel index scale.
 If not, loosen the indicator attaching screw, adjust indicator to zero and tighten screw securely.